 Restaurants are part of the food and beverage segment, the largest in the hospitality industry.
 A segment divided into high-end restaurants, fast-food eateries and catering establishments.

 The other two segments of the hospitality industry are Accommodations and Lodging and Travel and Tourism.
-A total of three segments that rely heavily on customer service.
+A total of three segments that rely heavily on customer service and on tips.

 Busboy.
-None but, in many restaurants, the servers must give the busboy a percentage of their total tips.
+None but, in many restaurants servers must give the busboy a percentage of their total tips.

-Coatroom Attendant: If there is already a fee, you don't have to tip, otherwise, $1 per item or coat.
+Coatroom Attendant: If there is already a fee, you don't have to tip, otherwise, $1 per item.

 Host or Hostess: No tip is necessary unless you convince the host or hostess to give you special service.
 In that case, make your tip in accordance with the size of the favour.

 The Maitre D’ is the person who can improve your dining experience.
 A twenty-dollar tip will help establish a relationship between the two of you or, you could tip $1 or $2 for each pre-assigned seat.
 However, in fine-dining establishments, a group of six or more often receives a bill with the gratuity already incorporated.

-In the province of Quebec, the minimum rate is $12.50 per hour and the minimum rate for employees who receive tips is $10.05 per hour.
-In other words, restaurants pay their employees less because of the tips they receive from most customers.
+In the province of Quebec, the minimum rate is $12.50 per hour and As a result and for various reasons, restaurants pay their employees less because of the tips they receive or should receive from most customers.

 In Montreal, tipping in restaurants is expected and is based on the quality of the service received.
 10% for an OK job, 15% for a good service and 20% for an exceptional service.
-If you received poor service, it's best to tell the server.
+If you received poor service, simply and politely tell the server.

 Restaurant Owners - none but "employees who participate in a tip-sharing arrangement can ask their employer to manage the arrangement and to distribute the tips".